loftwah/linkarooie/README.md

 10. **Display stats somewhere on the page**

     * Description: Display stats such as the number of links, number of pinned links, and number of times a link has been clicked.
 This could be the same place as the weather information and Wakatime integration.

+11. **Subnet Calculator**

+    * Description: A subnet calculator to calculate subnet masks, IP addresses, and more.

+12. **SAML/SSO Authentication**

+    * Description: Authenticate with SAML/SSO.

+13. **GitHub OAuth**

+    * Description: Authenticate with GitHub OAuth.

 #### How to Vote